 Solar is the only renewable energy source which could, in principle, easily meet all the world’s energy needs.
 With 15% efficiency (already available from Photovoltaic (PV) and Concentrated Solar Power (CSP)), 0.5% of the world’s land surface would (with average irradiance) provide 20 terawatts of electricity – more than current total primary energy use.

-The contribution of solar, which provided 1% of the world’s electrity in 2015, is increasing very rapidly (in 2015 it was 33% bigger than in 2014, and nearly eight times larger than in 2010).
+The contribution of solar, which provided 1.3% of the world’s electricity in 2016, is increasing very rapidly (in 2016 it was 29.6% greater than in 2015, and nearly ten times more than in 2010).
 This rapid growth is set to continue, driven by the rapidly falling cost of PV.
-According to IRENA – the International Renewable ENergy Agency – installed capacity could increase from 230 GW in 2015 to 1,760-2,500 GW in 2030.
-PV is dominant, although CSP (which contributed some 3% of total solar power in 2015) is also increasing rapidly: according to the International Energy Agency’s New Policy Scenario (NPS) it will provide some 10% of solar power in 2030 (although according to the NPS, PV capacity will ‘only have grown to 730 GW’).
+According to Bloomberg’s New Energy Outlook 2017 (NEO), installed capacity for utility [small] scale solar PV could increase from 3% [2%] of the world’s total generating capacity of 6,719 GW in 2016 to 22% [10%] of a total of 12,879 GW in 2040.
+CSP (which contributed some 5% of total solar power in 2015) is also increasing rapidly, and according to the International Energy Agency’s New Policy Scenario (NPS) capacity will increase from 10 GW in 2014 to 76 GW in 2040.

 Continued research can further reduce PV generation costs.
 Large scale deployment will, however, also require improvements in electricity networks and/or energy storage, and/or greater demand response, which will add to costs.
 Designing a market that provides incentives that will produce the optimal mixture of these measures is an enormous challenge, which the Oxford Martin Programme on Integrating Renewable Energy (see accompanying case study) is addressing.